Sunday: 10 a.m. - 3 p.m.

 Want to know how the milk in your grocery store gets there?
 At the Southland Dairy Classroom, we'll demonstrate how to milk a cow, describe how milk goes from the farm to the consumer, and then answer questions from the audience.
 We're bringing the dairy experience directly to you by sharing the a process that includes math, science, health (nutrition), and agriculture!

 North Carolina's next generation of farmers is in the field and the lab, at the farmstand and in the classroom.
 They are leading the way in feeding and clothing the world.
-We are proud to recognize three outstanding young farmers at this year's Got To Be NC Festival.
-Click through to see the winners!
+We are proud to recognize three outstanding young farmers at this year's Got to Be NC Festival.
+Click through to apply or nominate a Young Farmer of the Day honoree!